Policies & Directives

 - training the relevant staff involved in procurement;

 - obtaining services only from known, reputable, professional and/or regulated services providers and suppliers, who are subject to our supplier and service procurement assessments and processes;

 - including appropriate contractual language in our service and supplier contracts;

 - periodically subjecting our supplier and service procurement processes to internal audit spot checks

 We are committed to investing our clients’ capital in a responsible way by integrating environmental, social and governance (ESG) factors, alongside commercial and financial factors, into our investment due diligence and ownership.
 We believe this is a core part of our fiduciary duty to act in the best interests of our clients and their beneficiaries.
 As a private markets investment manager, we integrate ESG factors throughout the investment process in all investment types (direct, primary and secondary) and asset classes (private equity, private debt, private infrastructure and private real estate).
-To ensure the systematic integration of ESG factors in this process, we have developed a Responsible Investment Policy, which is reviewed and updated on a yearly basis.
+To ensure the systematic integration of ESG factors in this process, we have developed an ESG & Sustainability Directive, which is reviewed and updated on a yearly basis.